tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

 + `element + element`

+!!! tip "*Encoding the HTML structure* problem"

+    Usnig the selectors above encodes the HTML structure into our CSS selector.
+That is if in a certain point of time the HTML structure changes then our selector is no more applied as was intended.<br>
+    Therefore the good practice is to use *element naming selcetors* from the next paragraph below.

 + `*` - *universal selector*, selects every single element on the page

     !!! note "Inheritance and the Universal Selector"